-The project will develop scalable methods for the fabrication of efficient, low-cost and robust electrodes for Hydrogen production from renewable energy sources via electrochemical water splitting.
+The Water Splitting Electrodes project will develop scalable methods for the fabrication of efficient, low-cost and robust electrodes for Hydrogen production from renewable energy sources via electrochemical water splitting.

 How the project works

-Monash University and ANU will engineer efficient and low-cost electrodes for splitting water into hydrogen and oxygen gases.
+The Water Splitting Electrodes project is run by Monash University and ANU and will engineer efficient and low-cost electrodes for splitting water into hydrogen and oxygen gases.
 Innovative techniques like flame spray pyrolysis will be upgraded and implemented as a high speed roll-to-roll manufacturing method to create high-performing electrodes.
 The electrodes will be optimised to achieve long-term stable operation and integrated into a scalable electrolyser to progress the technology for durable and cost-efficient renewable hydrogen production.